PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 The top two results of the npm search are `hsl-to-rgb` and `hsl-to-rgb-for-reals`.
 The first result is unusable, because the author of the package forgot to export it and is unresponsive to fixing it.
 The `hsl-to-rgb-for-reals` module is a fixed version of `hsl-to-rgb`.

-This situation serves to illustrate the nature of Node's ecosystem.
+This situation serves to illustrate the nature of the npm ecosystem.

 On the one hand there are over 200,000 modules and counting, on the other many of these modules are of low value.
 Nevertheless, the system is also self healing, in that if a module is broken and not fixed by the original maintainer a second developer often assumes responsibility and publishes a fixed version of the module.

 When we run `npm install` in a folder with a `package.json` file, a `node_modules` folder is created (if it doesn't already exist).
-Then a the module package is downloaded from the npm registry, and saved into a subdirectory (`hsl-to-rgb-for-reals`) of `node_modules`.
+Then the package is downloaded from the npm registry and saved into a subdirectory of `node_modules` (for example, `node_modules/hsl-to-rgb-for-reals`).

 > #### npm 2 vs npm 3 ![](../info.png)
 >
-> Our installed module doesn't have any dependencies of it's own, however if it did the sub-dependencies would be installed differently depending on whether we're using version 2 or version 3 of `npm`.
+> Our installed module doesn't have any dependencies of its own.
+But if it did the sub-dependencies would be installed differently depending on whether we're using version 2 or version 3 of `npm`.
 >
 > Essentially `npm` 2 installs dependencies in a tree structure, for instance `node_modules/dep/node_modules/sub-dep-of-dep/node_modules/sub-dep-of-sub-dep`.
 Conversely `npm` 3 follows a maximally flat strategy where sub-dependencies are installed in the top level `node_modules` folder when possible.
 For example `node_modules/dep`, `node_modules/sub-dep-of-dep` and `node_modules/sub-dep-of-sub-dep`.
 This results in fewer downloads and less disk space usage. `npm` 3 resorts to a tree structure in cases where there's two version of a sub-dependency, which is why it's called a "maximally" flat strategy.
 >